← Back to work

 Budget-first flips the paradigm

-Starting with "how much do you want to spend?" instead of "where do you want to go?" served most users better.
-Questioning the default interaction model led to the strongest differentiator.
+Starting with "how much do you want to spend?" instead of "where to?" served most users better, and became the strongest differentiator.

 03